 We have some kids.
 I have little kids, and there are some people who have little kids so we have a kids' area.
 Probably the youngest person to solder here is Pierce's son - he's a member - and he's five, which is pretty awesome.
 But generally, the "I'm-going-to-sit-through-a-workshop" kind of kid is around 12 [years old], you know, sitting in with their parents.
 We've done some high-school classes with one of the local high schools, and those are 11-week courses.
 Some kids, we do make their parents sign a waiver, obviously.

-When did you start doing workshops?some text
+When did you start doing workshops?

 We started doing workshops right away.
 We've had an Intro to Electronics and an Arduino workshop every month since we've been open.
 They're almost always sold out - like, 10 people a month learning how to read data sheets, how to make schematics, how to use a simple microcontroller, how to make a circuit - we've been in this for 2.5 years, so there's a lot of people who know enough to be dangerous right now (which is really cool).
 We want more people to understand this, and we're always willing to host a new workshop too.
 So if there's something you know that you think other people should know, come talk to us.